Awards & Scholarships

 Metropolitan College of New York knows that financing your degree can be a challenge.
-In light of this, the College has created a number of scholarships that our students are eligible to receive during the admissions process.
-With the exception of special awards, students are eligible for only one [1] scholarship at a time.
+In light of this, the College has created a number of scholarships that our students are awarded during the admissions process.
+With the exception of special, endowed or named scholarships/awards, students are eligible for only one [1] scholarship at a time.
 Scholarships are contingent on:

 • Students maintaining satisfactory academic progress as published in the student handbook and college website.

-• Yearly Completion of the financial aid application (FAFSA)
+• Yearly Completion of the financial aid application (FAFSA).
+International students exempted from completing the FAFSA

 See below for a list of scholarships and additional criteria specific to individual awards.